Back To Search Results

 Hematologic Malignancies

 Annual screening with a CBC may allow for early detection of hematologic malignancies presenting with depressed or elevated cell counts.
-An abnormal protein gap, defined as a difference between serum albumin and total protein >4, can signify a pathologic increase in immunoglobulins or paraproteins.
+An abnormal protein gap, defined as a difference between serum albumin and total protein greater than 4, can signify a pathologic increase in immunoglobulins or paraproteins.
 Elevated serum calcium and creatinine may be seen in monoclonal gammopathies, which may be further evaluated with free light chain serum or urine protein electrophoresis.

 Lung Cancer